-- Investigate reports of suspected invasive meningococcal disease promptly to identify atrisk contacts. - Start appropriate antibiotic treatment immediately upon diagnosis. - Ensure that patients remain in respiratory isolation for 24 hours after the start of appropriate antibiotic therapy. - Verify that school/daycare exclusion criteria are followed (see below). - Disinfect any clothing or bedding that is soiled from nose or throat discharges.A patient's hospital room should be terminally cleaned upon discharge.
+- Investigate reports of suspected invasive meningococcal disease promptly to identify atrisk contacts. - Isolate suspected and confirmed cases with droplet precautions until a suspected case is no longer suspected or a confirmed case has completed at least 24 hours of antimicrobial therapy. - Start appropriate antibiotic treatment immediately upon diagnosis. - Ensure that patients remain in respiratory isolation for 24 hours after the start of appropriate antibiotic therapy. - Verify that school/daycare exclusion criteria are followed (see below). - Disinfect any clothing or bedding that is soiled from nose or throat discharges.
+A patient's hospital room should be terminally cleaned upon discharge.